Azure Bush Germander

 Teucrium fruticans 'Azureum'Item #7274 USDA Hardiness Zone: 8 - 9

 This tough performer has gray-green leaves with silvery-white undersides that shimmer in the sunlight.
-Blue flowers are a darker blue than other Germanders.
+Flowers are a darker blue than other varieties.
 Tolerates poor, rocky soils.
 An attractive, waterwise solution for fast-draining, unimproved slopes and minimal care gardens.
-Nice container accent.
+A nice container accent.
+Evergreen.

 - OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Fast shrubby grower to 4 to 6 ft. tall and wide.